mickado82/multimediaApp/README.md

 multimediaApp
 =============

-Mulktimedia application dedicated to serve audio and video files from a dedicated server
+Multimedia application dedicated to serve audio and video files from a dedicated server

   --------- V-0.1 ----------
 - First deployment of the application